JordansGit/3-column-preview-card-component/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size (note: only 2 design sizes were provided: mobile (375px) and desktop (1440px))
+- View the optimal layout depending on their device's screen size (note: only mobile (375px) and desktop (1440px) designs are provided)
 - See hover states for interactive elements

 ### Links